-Many GPS units and even phone-based apps offer this functionality.
+Many GPS units and even phone-based apps for truckers offer this functionality.
 But the Rand McNally company has ensured that truck drivers can log their data from any compatible ELD device.

 This provides necessary information for owner-operators who want to optimize their costs or fleet owners who are wondering how their trucks are doing.